prabhash-code/algo-playground/Data Structures/Arrays/Two Dimensional/Easy/dynamic array/README.md

 <details>
   <summary>Click here to expand the solution</summary>

-1. There is no need a detailed description since all the instructions and logic already given by the questions itself.
-We just need to copy-paste kind of thing to do.
+1. There is no need for a detailed description since all the instructions and logic are already given by the question itself.
+We just need a copy-paste kind of thing to do.
 </details>